ishaanbedi/WebFetch/README.md

 ### License

 WebFetch is released under the MIT license.
-See LICENSE file for details.
+See [LICENSE](LICENSE) for details.